- About Us

 - Contact Us

 However, the size of the credit doesn’t reflect rising child care costs and the scope of its reach is limited.
-During the 2016 legislative session, lawmakers included an increased and expanded Child and Dependent Care Tax Credit in their final tax bill to help more low- and mid-income families afford the high cost of care.
-Families with one dependent would be able to access a new maximum credit of $1,050 (up from $720) and the maximum adjusted gross income to qualify for the credit would be $44,900 (up from $39,400).
-Families with two or more dependents would be able to access a new maximum credit of $2,100 (up from $1,440) and the maximum adjusted gross income to qualify for the credit would be $51,800 (up from $39,400).
-Governor Dayton did not sign the tax bill into law.
+During the 2017 special legislative session, lawmakers passed an increased and expanded Child and Dependent Care Tax Credit to help more low- and mid-income families afford the high cost of care.
+Families with one dependent will now be able to access a new maximum credit of $1,050 (up from $720) and the maximum adjusted gross income to qualify for the credit will be $62,000 (up from $39,400).
+Families with two or more dependents will be able to access a new maximum credit of $2,100 (up from $1,440) and the maximum adjusted gross income to qualify for the credit will be $74,000 (up from $39,400).

 Children’s Defense Fund-Minnesota supports improving the Child and Dependent Care Tax Credit, including by increasing the size of the credit and expanding eligibility to reach more low- and moderate-income families so they can afford safe, consistent, high-quality child care that meets their needs.